ROCm/HIP/docs/faq.rst

 Can a HIP binary run on both AMD and NVIDIA platforms?
 ------------------------------------------------------

-HIP is a source-portable language that can be compiled to run on either AMD or NVIDIA platforms.
+HIP is a source-portable language that can be compiled to run on AMD or NVIDIA platforms.
 However, the HIP tools don't create a "fat binary" that can run on either platform.